urazovm/thcipriani.github.com/_posts/2012-10-21-move-existing-website-to-git.md

 <hr>

 <h2>You&#8217;re Done!</h2>
-<strong>Push to your new repo, you beautiful command-line ninja you!</strong>
+<strong>Push to your new repo, you beautiful command-line ninja, you!</strong>

 Back on your local machine, in the webroot of your local development environment, add your bare webserver repo as your <code>remote</code> and push your git